AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/addMessageReaction$DirectInput.md

 > `readonly` `optional` **reaction\_type**: [`ReactionType$Input`](ReactionType$Input.md)

-Type of the reaction to add
+Type of the reaction to add.
+Use addPaidMessageReaction instead to add the paid reaction

 ### update\_recent\_reactions?